Unless otherwise stated, sanctions for violations of the code of conduct range from warning to permanent dismissal for individuals, and from

 The sanctions listed below are categorized as primary and secondary.
 The hearing authority may issue at least one primary sanction and any combination of primary and secondary sanctions for any single violation.
 A due date will be given with any task and/or restitution sanction.
 All other sanctions are effective immediately upon completion of the appeal or appeal

 A. Primary Sanctions (19)

-1. Permanent Dismissal is an involuntary separation of the student from the College without the possibility of future readmission.
-The student must leave the campus and is not eligible to participate in classes or any College-sponsored or College-related activities.
+1. Permanent Dismissal is an involuntary separation of the student from the university without the possibility of future readmission.
+The student must leave the campus and is not eligible to participate in classes or any university-sponsored or university-related activities.
 The student is not permitted on campus without prior written permission from the Dean of Students or designee.
 The sanction of dismissal is permanently noted on the student's transcript.

-2. Disciplinary Suspension of a definite or indefinite duration is an involuntary separation from the College during which the student must leave the campus and is not eligible to participate in classes or any College-sponsored or College-related activities.
-During the period of separation, the student is not permitted on campus without prior written permission granted by the Director of Student Conduct or designee.
+2. Disciplinary Suspension of a definite or indefinite duration is an involuntary separation from the university during which the student must leave the campus and is not eligible to participate in classes or any university-sponsored or university-related activities.
+During the period of separation, the student is not permitted on campus without prior written permission granted by the Director of Community Values or designee.

 a.
 A definite suspension is a suspension that ends on a date determined by the committee or administrative officer issuing the sanction on or after which the student may apply for re-enrollment.
 Suspensions are noted on the student’s transcript but are removed once the period of suspension has been completed.

 b.
 An indefinite suspension is a suspension that requires the student to petition for reinstatement to good standing.
 In such instances, the student must first satisfy the committee or administrative officer by his/her conduct and record that he/she is in fact entitled to reinstatement.
 The sanction of indefinite suspension is noted on the student’s transcript but is removed if the student is reinstated to good standing at the university.